islipfd19/netsecure/README.md

 ######################################################################################

-A Linux daemon to monitor the existence of new/foreign network objects that have connected to the local network
+A Linux daemon to monitor the existence of new/foreign network objects that have connected to the local network.
+If one is detected, it is added to the local firewall (or another firewall or shorewall firewall running on another *nix server/workstation.
+In order for that to work properly, the user in the configuration file must have authorized ssh keys without a password setup properly.

 In order for this daemon to work properly, nmap and sendmail (or a similar mail program) must be installed and setup correctly.